nicklockwood/FXImageView/README.md

 The softness of the image shadow.
 Defaults to zero, which creates a hard shadow.

+    @property (nonatomic, assign) CGFloat cornerRadius;

+The radius of the curved corner clipping.
+Set this to zero to disable curved corners.

     @property (nonatomic, strong) UIImage *image;

 This property is inherited from UIImageView, but the behaviour is different.
 Setting this property does not set the image directly but instead applies the specified effects and then displays the processed image.
 If the `asynchronous` property is set, this processing happens in a background thread, so the image will not appear immediately.
 Accessing the image property getter will return the original, unprocessed image.